-Below, we provide a Q&A on the contract conclusion and validity to support businesses to better safeguard interests.
+Below, we provide a Q&A on the contract conclusion and validity to support businesses in drafting robust contracts.

-> For more information on contracts in China, we penned the Do’s and Dont’ of Contracts in China.
+For more information on contracts in China, we penned the Do’s and Dont’ of Contracts in China.

 A: In general, a contract comes into effect as soon as it is legally concluded.
 Unless contact are otherwise provided by law or agreed by the parties.

 Although, laws or administrative regulations can require the effectiveness of a contract is subject to approval and registration procedures.